 Topic: Measurement of ROI for Internal Communication Author(s), Title and Publication Meng, J., & Berger, B. (2010).
 How Top Business Communicators Measure the Return on Investment (ROI) of an Organization’s Internal Communication Efforts.
 Institute for Public Relations.
 Summary This study examined how and to what extent top business communicators measure the return on investment (ROI) … Continue reading How Top Business Communicators Measure the Return on Investment (ROI) of an Organization’s Internal Communication Efforts

 Topic: Measurement of Employee Communication Outputs and Outcomes Author(s), Title and Publication O’Neil, J. (2008).
 Measuring the impact of employee communication on employee comprehension and action: A case study of a major international firm.
 Public Relations Journal, 20(2).
-Summary This case study describes how a global firm planned, implemented, and evaluated a new … Continue reading Measuring the impact of employee communication on employee comprehension and action: A case study of a major international firm
+Summary This case study describes how a global firm planned, implemented, and evaluated a new communication strategy … Continue reading Measuring the impact of employee communication on employee comprehension and action: A case study of a major international firm

 Measurement and evaluation of communications is an enduring discussion in public relations research and practice.
 Recently, there has been a move to adopt business and management concepts and language in order to demonstrate the outcomes of PR activity and to demonstrate the creation of value to organizations, brands and reputation.
 At the recent International Public … Continue reading ROI – The Miami Debate